 In Phase 1 of the Bronzeville Lakefront development, an initial 13 acres will be transformed into a thriving health innovation hub, mixed-use commercial and community uses, a new streetscape, and a brand new park with the ultimate goal of creating the healthy community of the future.

-Built on the proven ARC Innovation model of Sheba Medical Center – a Newsweek Top-10 global medical system, the Chicago ARC brings together startups with experienced operators and an extensive partner network to accelerate development and commercialization through streamlined collaborations, the sharing of data, and strategic funding.
+Built on the proven ARC Innovation model of Sheba Medical Center – a Newsweek Top-10 global medical system, the Chicago ARC (anchor tenant of the Bronzeville Innovation Center) will bring together startups with experienced operators and an extensive partner network to accelerate development and commercialization through streamlined collaborations, the sharing of data, and strategic funding.
 The focus from day one is bringing sustainable health equity and transformation solutions to the market, driving impact and returns for healthy Chicago.
 A scalable model starting in Chicago and replicating in other markets.

 Anchored by the Chicago ARC, Bronzeville Lakefront is set to become the epicenter of innovation.
 Using the history of the Michael Reese Hospital as a foothold, we plan to build on its legacy as the home to many “firsts” and breakthroughs in medicine and healthcare.
 With access to local talent and proximity to major research and medical institutions, Bronzeville Lakefront fosters an environment where opportunities for health sciences, life sciences, biotech, technology, and sustainability innovation can thrive.